 AI, Proof and Formalization Days

-Two days to examine how artificial intelligence — especially large language models — is already reshaping mathematical work, from proof-oriented reasoning to writing, idea exploration, bibliographic research, and formalization.
+A two-day workshop on how artificial intelligence — especially large language models — is reshaping mathematical work, from proof-oriented reasoning to writing, idea exploration, bibliographic research, formalization, and autoformalization.

 ENS de Lyon, Monod campus, Lyon